Yashvi-2007/Oasis_Infobyte/OIBSIP_Task3-Weather_App/README.md

 - Create a Python desktop program for real-time weather information
 - Fetch and display weather data for any city worldwide
-- Provide accurate and visually appealing weather updates through GUI interface
+- Provide accurate and visually appealing weather updates through the GUI interface

 ## 📌 Project Description